Why Veterans Turn To Drugs And Alcohol

 Free and confidential

 Addiction In Veterans: Prescription Medications

 Veterans with PTSD are often prescribed anxiety medications, many of which are highly addictive.
 To curb the risk of addiction, some doctors prescribe non-addictive Antidepressant medications such as Paxil or Zoloft.
 But even veterans without PTSD can become addicted to Painkillers prescribed for combat-related injuries.

 - Benzodiazepines (Ativan, Valium, Xanax)

 - Sedatives (Ambien, Lunesta)

-Veterans taking these drugs may develop a dependence on them, meaning a tolerance to their effects and symptoms of withdrawal when quitting.
-As time goes on, veterans may spiral into full-blown addiction, which is characterized by compulsive drug-seeking behavior.
+Veterans taking these drugs may develop a dependence on them, meaning they exhibit a tolerance to their effects and show symptoms of withdrawal when quitting.
+As time goes on, veterans may spiral into full-blown addiction; this is characterized by compulsive drug-seeking behavior.

 In an attempt to mitigate drug abuse among service members and veterans, some advocates are pushing for tighter regulations on how long addictive medications can be prescribed.

 Paid Advertising.
 We may receive advertising fees if you follow links to the BetterHelp site.